Why Saint Martin's University?

 - Haven House

-In addition to internship opportunities, Saint Martin’s psychology students are encouraged refine and present their senior capstone research projects at such venues as:
+Saint Martin’s psychology students regularly present their independent research (senior capstone projects) and co-authored research with faculty at such venues as: